flutter/devtools/case_study/memory_leaks/images_1/README.md

 This will display the number objects in the ImageCache for pending, cache and live images.

-Now start traversing through the images in the "Image Viewer" scroll down a lot noticing how the memory is growing rapidly 500M, 900M, 1b, and topping 2b in total memory usage.
+Now start traversing through the images in the "Image Viewer" scroll down a lot to cause a lot of images to be loaded over the network.
+Notice how the memory is growing rapidly, over time, first 500M, then 900M, then 1b, and topping 2b in total memory usage.
+Eventually, this app will run out of memory and crash.

 <img src="chart_before_crash.png" />